uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-introduction.md

 ### Representing Data using Bits

-Students should choose at least **two** data types and and show one way they can be represented using bits, in order to get achieved, and they should choose at least two different representations for **each** of their chosen data types for the merit level.
+Students should choose **two** data types.
+To get achieved, they should give examples for both their data types of the data type being represented using bits.
+To get merit, they should show two different representations using bits for each data type, and then compare and contrast them.
 This topic does not have excellence requirements.
+For this reason, students going for excellence should put more time into the discussions for encoding and human computer interaction than representing data using bits.

 The following table shows common types of data that students could choose.
 For **achieved**, they should choose two rows in the table, and do what is in the achieved column for their chosen rows.
 For **merit** they should satisfy the achieved criteria, and additionally choose one data type in the merit column for each of their chosen rows, to compare with their ones from the achieved columns.